The Age of Questions is over. Or if I want to take a more optimistic stance, then at least it's on hold.

 What happened?
 Why did we stop embracing our curiosity?
 If you ask a question now, you might get:

 When did we become these boring fake adults?
 Questions are tools for play and tools for growth.
 Why are we playing canceling and hate games but not willing to educate and do the work?
-I think we became victims of the drive that comes with hate and aggression. and we forgot that learning, questions, and helping others to learn is even more fun.
+Did we became victims of the drive that comes with hate and aggression?
+Did we forget that learning, questions, and helping others to learn is even more fun?

 What pathetic and boring creatures we became.
 Let's reflect on that, and maybe we can do something about it.